massibrevo/UB_Capstoneproject_ObjectDetection_YOLOv5-MassimilianoBrevini.github.io/README.md

 # UB_Capstoneproject_ObjectDetection_YOLOv5-MassimilianoBrevini

+This project has been developed in agreement with Voi Technology.
+S.L.; the tools and frameworks used have been previously agreed by both university and company.

 In this notebook I assamble a dataset and train a custom YOLOv5 model to recognise Voi e-scooters parked in the streets of Milan.

+The project and Notebook is divided in two parts:

+1) EDA
+->> here is where I run a small EDA to undestand the data of % of bad parkings in the city of Milan and to decide if was worth to develop the project on this city (Milan).

+2) MODEL

-I’ve labelled 760 pictures from original artifact with Milan users end ride parking photos.
+--> I’ve labelled and annotate 760 pictures from Milan users end ride parking photos, using Roboflow software.

 ->> I’ve annotate them with 4 adifferent labels: rack_bicycle
 rack_general
 scooter
 whitelines

+I've used Roboflow software also to run different experiments and finally I used the following TRAINING OPTION CONFIGURATION:

 ->> Split the dataset into (70%-20%-10%)